SamOdum/hakunatechnologies/src/pages/about/index.md

 ### Consistency

-At Hakuna Tech Ltd,  we're as consistent as the sun, nsuring that what we do best esults in an enviable outcome - professionalism.
+At Hakuna Tech Ltd,  we're as consistent as the sun, ensuring that what we do best results in a copetitive  outcome - professionalism.

-Collectively,  we believe that "THE LEARNING IS IN THE DOING", that   why we invest lump sum of our resources in training and capacity building of our  employees to ensure and sustain our competitive advantage in the ecosystem.
+Collectively,  we believe that "THE LEARNING IS IN THE DOING" that  is why we invest a lump sum of our resources in training and capacity building of our  employees to ensure and sustain our competitive advantage in the ecosystem.